 While home inspection is based on identifying issues, this is not what your client wants.
 More issues mean more stress for the client.
 Instead of simply identifying issues and their implications, attempt to provide helpful solutions as well.
 For example, below is an image from the Home Reference Book, showing common problems with knob and tube wiring.

 While images in your reports make the problem easy to understand, the client may not understand how to fix it.
 Think of yourself as being in the solutions business, not the problem identification business.
 While you don’t want to be writing specifications, you should always be pointing the client in the right direction to make sure they can probably address the issue quickly and cost-effectively.

 Approximately one third of all the inspections we do at Carson Dunlop are for sellers.
 Sellers make the inspection report available to prospective buyers, helping to ensure that deals don’t fall through after the house has sold conditionally.
 Problems often arise between the buyer and seller when the home inspection is done after the negotiation.
 Houses sell faster and for more money with a pre-listing inspection.
 You can also provide the prospective buyer with an on-site review.
 Plus, remember that many sellers will be buying another home, so you are likely to get another inspection!

 These are all excellent ways to grow your home inspection business, and in Part Two, we’ll look at even more.
 Basing your business on strong technical and business training gives you the foundation you need to build an outstanding inspection practice.
 Carson Dunlop offers training in all the key areas for success.
-To learn more and download a free chapter of our training program, click here.

 Don’t forget to join us for Part Two!